 The GRAYL Purifier Bottle ($59.00)

+So, what is the GRAYL?
+It’s a water bottle that looks a little like a French press.
+You fill it with tap water, slide the filter down to the bottom of the bottle, and then drink, drink away!
 The filter within the GRAYL kills 99.999% of all viruses, bacteria, and cysts in water, making it entirely safe to drink.
 Not only that, but it also means you don’t have to ever buy bottled water again, so can both save money and the environment.
 I love that you can drink the water within seconds, too, rather than having to wait for several minutes, like you need to with other types of purifiers.

 Amazon Kindle Paperwhite ($120.00)